Western Ghats Wildlife Tour

 OVERVIEW

 Embark on an exhilarating journey through South India’s most captivating wildlife sanctuaries, national parks, and birding hotspots.
-This tour offers a rich blend of birdwatching, wildlife safaris, and scenic landscapes across the Western Ghats, one of the world’s biodiversity hotspots.
+This tour combines birdwatching, wildlife safaris, and scenic landscapes across the Western Ghats, one of the world’s leading biodiversity hotspots.

-The journey concludes with a transfer to the Coimbatore International Airport for departure.
-Throughout this tour, the beauty of South India’s landscapes and the incredible biodiversity will captivate nature lovers, making it a truly immersive wildlife experience
+Finally, the journey concludes with a transfer to Coimbatore International Airport for your onward departure.
+Throughout the tour, South India’s spectacular landscapes, rich birdlife, and remarkable wildlife create an unforgettable experience for nature lovers, birdwatchers, and wildlife enthusiasts alike.

 HIGHLIGHTS